KaladinX/KaladinX/README.md

 nothing wrong with grandious.

-If you find something interesting here, your probably my friend.
+If you find something interesting here, your probably a friend.
 I you don't...well

-you might be my friend anyways.
+...you might be a friend anyways.

 <!--
 **KaladinX/KaladinX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.